NBA players defend LeBron James after President Trump tweet

-LeBron James hasn't responded to a shot about his intelligence from President Donald Trump, but his fellow NBA players took to Twitter to defend him.
+LeBron James hasn't responded to a shot about his intelligence from President Donald Trump, but Hall of Famer Michael Jordan and other fellow NBA players took to Twitter to defend him.

 Trump took aim at James in a tweet on Friday night, days after an interview with CNN's Don Lemon aired in which the Los Angeles Lakers star said he felt that Trump was "using sports to kinda divide us."